 See what others are saying about their KAMRA inlay experience.
 Maybe it’s time to free yourself from the constant frustrations of reading glasses.

 Hoopes Vision is best known for LASIK and laser cataract surgery.
 However, in our ongoing commitment to provide the most advanced surgical vision correction available, our corneal and refractive surgery specialists are also highly skilled in a variety of other procedures.

 The progression of keratoconus leads to worsening vision, discomfort, and intolerance of contact lenses.
 For many keratoconus patients, Intacs corneal inserts can be a safe, minimally invasive way to slow or halt that progression.Learn More

 Implantable collamer lenses, or ICLs, can be an outstanding option for very nearsighted patients who may not be good candidates for LASIK or PRK.
 Hoopes Vision is one of the most experienced ICL practices in the United States.Learn More

-The corneal specialists at Hoopes Vision are Board Certified, fellowship-trained, and are at the absolute leading edge of cornea transplant technology.Meet the Doctors
+The corneal specialists at Hoopes Vision are Board Certified, fellowship-trained, and at the absolute leading edge of vision correction technology.Meet the Doctors

 Hoopes Vision’s on-site ambulatory surgery center, EyeSurg of Utah, is a state-of-the-art facility that was designed from the ground up for eye surgery.
 To facilitate advanced laser procedures such as Intacs and laser-assisted cornea transplants, it is adjacent to Hoopes Vision’s laser surgery center, one of the most advanced in the country.Tour our Facility